dem-hak/CV-Nystrom/README.md

-Update the configs in MultiResDrift() to reproduce experiment results
+Update the configs in MultiResDriftConfig class to reproduce experiment results